 We lived in Cracow for 2 years, we met here but we decided to leave this city.
 Why?
-Because of pollution and trafic jams.
+Because of pollution and traffic jams.
 But we still come back to Cracow every few months because we miss this amazing place.
-It’s charming, beautiful and just… unforgetable :).
+It’s charming, beautiful and just… unforgettable :).

 1. How to get to Cracow?

 If you are coming from other European countries, choose cheap flights to Krakow Balice Airport.